git-user-cpp/fideus/README.md

 ---

+## 🤝 How to contribute to FiDeus 🤝
+All rules are here: [Contribution](https://github.com/git-user-cpp/fideus/blob/main/CONTRIBUTING.md).

+---

 ## 💻 How to use this app 💻

 1) ⚠️ **The application is designed for Linux, so avoid using other systems or remake the program to avoid bugs.** ⚠️